twisted/twisted/README.rst

     "Trial By Fire"

-For information on what's new in Twisted 15.4.0, see the NEWS file that comes with the distribution.
+For information on what's new in Twisted 15.4.0, see the `NEWS <NEWS>`_ file that comes with the distribution.

 What is this?